“Living in the moment means living your life consciously, deeply aware that each breath is a gift.” — Oprah Winfrey

 “Being attentive to the intricate patterns and colours of the leaves, the spider busy at work on its web, feeling the texture of the grass under the soles of my feet, the gentle breeze on the skin, smelling the soil, the herbs, the fragrant moss, listening to the gentle crackle of twigs underfoot and the rustle of the wind in the trees—transformed what, at first sight, appeared to be a lovely garden, into Narnia, the magical kingdom!”

 When we live in autopilot mode, caught up in our busy minds, we fail to notice just how rich and miraculous life really is.
 Drinking in the splendour of the moment can fill you with a renewed sense of wonder, awe and appreciation for life—a spiritual renewal.

 Check out the new dates for my next online mindfulness course starting April 20th, 2021

 6 Keys To Living In the Moment

 1. Commit to being more present as you go through your day

 Engage your senses.

 Eat your breakfast mindfully.
 Chew slowly and give your full attention to the texture and taste of the food in your mouth.
-You will probably discover that cornflakes actually taste amazing!
+You’ll probably discover that cornflakes actually taste amazing when you notice them!